pangloss/pattern/README.md

 Patterns also do not need to be flat.
 For instance, I can match against Clojure S-Expressions.
-Here I'll introduce a two more matcher types:
+Here I'll introduce a three more matcher types:

 ``` clojure
 (def let-bindings (compile-pattern '(let [(?:* (? binding* symbol?) ?_)] ??_)))